-Does the Company have any Subsidiary Co. mpany/ Companies?
-Associated CEAT Holdings Company (Private Limited, Sri Lanka CEAT AKKhan Limited, Bangladesh CEAT Specialty Tyres Limited, India Rado Tyres Limited, India Do the Subsidiary Company/Companies pa business responsibility initiatives of the pare then indicate the number of such subsidiary nt company?
-If yes, Business Responsibility (BR) initiatives are guided by the RPG Code of Corporate Governance and Ethics.
+1. Does the Company hav e any Subsidiary Company/ Companies?
+Associated CEAT Holdings Company (Private Limited, Sri Lanka CEAT AKKhan Limited, Bangladesh CEAT Specialty Tyres Limited, India Rado Tyres Limited, India business responsibility i pany/Companies participate in the nitiatives of the parent company?
+If yes, or of such subsidiary company(s).
+Business Responsibility (BR) initiatives are guided by the RPG Code of Corporate Governance and Ethics.
 CSR initiatives are undertaken through RPG Foundation, a Public Charitable Trust.
-The Company encourages its subsidiaries to carry out BR initiatives.
-3. Do any other entity/entities (e.g. suppliers, of the Company does business with participate of the Company?
-If yes, then indicate the pentity/entities?
-[Less than 30%, 30-60%, M e in the BR initiatives ercentage of such The Company encourages responsible and sustainable business practices and supports such initiatives.
+The Company encourages its subsidiaries to carry out BR initiatives. the Company does bus of the Company?
+If yes, ties (e.g. suppliers, distributors etc.) that iness with participate in the BR initiatives , then indicate the percentage of such an 30%, 30-60%, More than 60%] The Company encourages responsible and sustainable business practices and supports such initiatives.
 All entities (e.g. suppliers, distributor etc.) that the Company does business with make an active attempt to participate in the BR initiatives of the Company.